einsJannis/einsJannis/README.md

 I am also daily driving Arch Linux and am thus quite agile with things related to Linux.

-I have am very interested in how code can let a computer do stuff and thus I love to explore how libraries, protocols, compilers, technolegies and the underlying hardware works.
+I have am very interested in how code can let a computer do stuff and thus I love to explore how libraries, protocols, compilers, technologies and the underlying hardware works.

 ## Education